matt-hendrick/open-advocacy/README.md

 # Open Advocacy

-Open Advocacy is an open-source platform connecting citizens with representatives and tracking advocacy projects.
-The platform allows users to look up their representatives, track advocacy projects, and understand where representatives stand on various issues.
+Open Advocacy is an open-source web application connecting citizens with representatives and tracking advocacy projects.
+The web application allows users to look up their representatives, track advocacy projects, and understand where representatives stand on various issues.

 ## Current Project Features